rfwlab/rfw/docs/articles/guide/api-integration.md

 The accompanying example component triggers a fetch to a public API when a button is clicked, performing the request in a goroutine so the event loop stays responsive, and displays the received data once available.
+It fetches data from an API and renders the result.

+@include:ExampleFrame:{code:"/examples/components/api_integration_component.go", uri:"/examples/api"}